 - Searchable reports allowing you to get to what you want faster

-- Enhanced, highly user-interactive FSG reporting where users can drill down from GL to respective sub-ledgers
+- Enhanced, highly user-interactive CloseFAST reporting where users can drill down from GL to respective sub-ledgers

 - View the entire E-Business suite data from GL Balances to AP, AR, FA and Cash management

-With CloudIO’s FSG reporting application, finance teams can ensure accurate and smooth period-end close activities, while reducing associated operational risks.
+With CloudIO’s CloseFAST reporting application, finance teams can ensure accurate and smooth period-end close activities, while reducing associated operational risks.

 Facing similar financial reporting challenges in your organization?